seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 [Work in progress past this point]

-You will be creating a report that measures how much a sketch overlaps with reef extent polygons.
+You will be creating a simple report that measures how much reef extent is captured within a Sketch or SketchCollection.

 ### Import Data